joist-framework/joist/packages/component/README.md

 ### Component Handlers

+Component handlers allow components to respond to actions in a components view.
-In order to trigger methods in a component you can use the `run` function that is provided by RenderCtx Decorate component methods with `@handle('NAME')` to handle whatever is run.
+Decorate component methods with `@handle('name')` to handle whatever is run.
 Multiple methods can be mapped to the same key.
 And a single method can be mappped to multiple 'actions'.
 A handler can also match using a RegExp.